circlewithamole/circlewithamole/README.md

 - I’m awkward in chats.
 I’m most confident talking to people I’m close with, and I can get really quiet sometimes.
 If I go silent, don’t worry—I don’t mind if you do the same

-- I’m a professional name-forgetter, so if I don’t know you well, I might forget your name

 -  On PonyTown, feel free to interact or c + h with me!
 Cuddling with people is fun, so don’t be shy! :D

 - If ur gonna make a joke I’d suggest you keep it appropriate because i’m a minor.
 And honestly, it’s just common sense not to be weird with people you don’t know